mcelrath/sv2-spec/05-Mining-Protocol.md

 So when a proxy receives an Extended Job, it could either:
 - propagate it as an Extended Job to a downstream Extended or Group Channel, where the Extended Extranonce will be further split.
 - convert it into multiple Standard Jobs, where each downstream Standard Channel's `extranonce_prefix` is used to calculate the Merkle Root.
+> BOB: It's not clear to me that Extended Job sub-division can be composed.
+Imagine you have two layers of proxies.
+The top layer sends an Extended Job to a downstream proxy which further subdvides that Extended Job.
+Are the above "reserved" fields sufficient to allow multiple levels of sub-division of the nonce space?

 ### 5.1.3 Future Jobs

 A Job with an empty template or speculated non-empty template can be sent in advance to speedup Job distribution when a new block is found on the network.
+> BOB: YAAAAAAYYYYY!!!!

 The mining server MAY have precomputed such a Job and is able to pre-distribute it for all active Channels.
 The only missing information to start to mine on the new block is the new `prev_hash`.
 This information can be provided independently.
+> BOB: And timestamp, and Braidpool metadata -- more fine-grained mallation of the Merkle Tree and coinbase will be needed for Braidpool.

 Such an approach improves the efficiency of the protocol where the upstream node does not waste precious time immediately after a new block is found in the network.

 The trade-off here is that a non-empty Future Job could potentially contain a transaction that was already included in the block that was just propagated on the network, which would lead to an invalid block if successfully mined.
+> BOB: If the block was mined by *US* (same pool) we can assume the PrevHash is the block we just mined, which can be broadcast (multicast) over the LAN.

 So mining servers that provide non-empty Future Jobs SHOULD:
 - never send a `SetNewPrevHash` for a Future Job that was later found to contain a conflicting transaction.